 The public pronouncements that came out of the White House were almost as unsparing.
 Chiang had, according to them, “made a tragic mockery of both American and Chinese hopes for a free and democratic China.”
 It was a stunning reversal of the attitudes of 1943, when Soong Mei-ling had been treated as international democracy’s Joan of Arc.
-The American press felt free now to openly mock her airs: she was “an unpredictable mixture of a Chinese lady tyrant and an American girl sophomore from Wellesley.”
+The American press felt free now to openly mock her airs: she was “an unpredictable mixture of a Chinese lady tyrant and an American girl sophomore.”
 And yet she would remain in the United States for more than a year in the face of such scorn.
 In fact, she would never set foot on mainland China again.

-Beiping fell on January 21, 1949, and was renamed Beijing again by the Communists, who made it their new capital.
+Beiping fell on January 21, 1949, and was renamed Beijing again by the Communists, who made it their capital.
 Chiang had by now returned to his old bolthole of Chongqing.
 Aware that his defeat was a foregone conclusion, but ever the survivor, he busied himself with moving his government’s remaining gold reserves and military equipment and even nearly a quarter of a million precious museum objects to the place he had chosen as his final refuge: the island of Taiwan, which had been under Japanese control from 1895, but had been returned to China at the close of the Second World War.

 On October 1, 1949, Mao Zedong, chairman of the Communist Party of China, stood before a crowd of hundreds of thousands in Beijing’s Tienanmen Square to proclaim the formation of a People’s Republic of China.
 “This government is willing to establish diplomatic relations with any foreign government that is willing to observe the principles of equality, mutual benefit, and mutual respect of territorial integrity and sovereignty,” he said.
 Within hours, the Soviet Union became the first country in the world to officially recognize China’s new government.

-On December 10, 1949, Chiang Kai-shek flew from Chongqing to Taipei, the largest city on Taiwan, now to be the latest capital of this leader who had gone through more of them than any other ruler in Chinese history.
+On December 10, 1949, Chiang flew from Chongqing to Taipei, the largest city on Taiwan, now to be the latest capital of this leader who had gone through more of them than any other ruler in Chinese history.
 His official position was that he was merely making a tactical retreat to the island, to regroup and launch a triumphant counteroffensive that would wipe out the Communists once and for all.
 The reality was very different; like his wife, Chiang had now trod on the soil of mainland China for the last time.

 It was actually the Japanese rather than the Chinese who first established a toehold on Taiwan in the middle of the second millennium of our epoch; the good fishing hereabouts made it an ideal way station for ships and boats sailing between the Japanese home islands and other parts of East Asia.
 Then the Europeans came along.
 (The once-standard alternate name for Taiwan in the West, Formosa, stems from the Portuguese Ihla Formosa, or “Beautiful Island.”)
 The Spanish settled a piece of Taiwan in 1626, only to be driven off by the Dutch in 1642.
 These Europeans cleared swaths of jungle, laying bare for agriculture the fertile soil beneath, and built missions, schools, and institutions of government.
 With the mainland then passing through the chaotic transition between the Ming and the Qing eras, many hardy Chinese chose to emigrate to the comparatively prosperous and peaceful Taiwan.

 In 1662, a group of Ming loyalists fleeing the Qing takeover of the mainland drove the Dutch away.
 They ruled Taiwan for about twenty years thereafter, until it too fell to the waxing Qing dynasty.
 But it had still not entirely shed its former wild reputation; it was owned by China but not quite considered of China, being a haven of pirates and smugglers, with headhunters still rumored to be lurking in its deepest heart of darkness.
 Not until 1887 did the Qing raise Taiwan to the status of province in its own right, thus finally making it by implication an indissoluble part of China.
-Just eight years later, Japan gave the lie to that proposition by defeating the Qing in a war and taking Taiwan for itself.
+Just eight years later, Japan gave the lie to that proposition by defeating the Qing in war and taking Taiwan for itself.